goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), CentOS 10 (Stream), AlmaLinux 9, Rocky 9, Fedora 40, Noble (Ubuntu 2404), Debian 12 (Bookworm).
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : AlmaLinux 9, Almalinux 10, Rocky 9, Rocky 10, Fedora 40, Noble (Ubuntu 2404), Debian 12 (Bookworm).

 Only for education and learning purposes.
 Do not use it in production.